mkromi/go-gin-mysql-boilerplate/README.md

 # go-gin-mysql-boilerplate
 > A starter project with Golang, Gin and MySQL

 Golang Gin boilerplate with MySQL resource.
-Authenticated with JWT bearer and basic authentication.
+Authenticated with Bearer and Basic authentication.

 ### Boilerplate structure